 When travel involves crossing an international border, concerns center on the traveler’s safety and security, securing data and devices, safeguarding the integrity of Boise State systems and networks, and complying with various laws and regulations.
 The University does not by policy prohibit its faculty or staff from traveling to any country in the world.
 However, the U. S. Department of Treasury Office of Foreign Asset Control (OFAC), for example, places travel restrictions on certain locations, entities, or activities.
-Travel involving embargoed, sanctioned, or prohibited countries generally pose significant risk and shall be reviewed by the University’s Export Control Officer (UECO) prior to such travel being booked.
+Travel involving embargoed, sanctioned, or prohibited countries generally pose significant risk and must be reviewed by the export control office prior to such travel being booked.

-It is the traveler’s responsibility to ensure that their exports, such as electronic devices and presentations, do not have any technical data or technology that requires an export license.
-Even a temporary export of ITAR-controlled articles, technical data, or software require an express written authorization from the UECO in advance for each export.
+It is the traveler’s responsibility to ensure that their exports (e.g., electronic devices, presentations, downloads) do not have any technical data or technology that requires an export license.
+Even a temporary export of ITAR-controlled articles, technical data, or software require an express written authorization from the export control office in advance for each export.
 Also, do not attempt to access any potentially ITAR-controlled information from outside of the United States (e.g., opening an e-mail attachment, accessing files remotely).
 If an export license is required for a temporary export, expect the request of an export license to take months to process; therefore, please plan ahead.

 - travel only with electronic devices that do not contain controlled data such as export controlled information or proprietary information

 - store any scientific, technical, or engineering information on an encrypted flash-drive and not on the hard drive of your electronic device

 - keep the encrypted flash-drive in a pocket on your person when using transportation services of any kind or in public places